 Preparing the filling (can be prepared the day before):

 - Put all ingredients for the filling and add seasonings.
 Combine into a meat paste consistency

 Taste the filling: (optional)

-Cut the dried beancurd sheets into about 20 x 20 cm (smaller or bigger is up to you what size you want) or big enough to wrap the filling
+- You should get the unsalted beancurd sheet, which is suitable for making ngoh hiang without being so salty.
+Cut the dried beancurd sheets into about 15 x 15 cm (smaller or bigger is up to you what size you want) or big enough to wrap the filling

 Steaming (can be prepared ahead):

 - Once you have all the meat rolls ready for steaming, Lightly oil the steaming dish.
 Place them on a steaming dish, seam sides down and not touching each other so they won't stick after steaming.
 Steam for 10 minutes on medium heat or until the meat inside is cooked through.
 Let them cool completely on a cooling rack before deep-frying.
 It is important to let them cool down before deep frying or air frying.
 You can prepare ahead up to this point

 - Preheat about 2 inches of oil.
 When you dip a skewer or chopstick in the oil, it bubbles around it, the oil is ready

 - Gently and carefully place the meat rolls into the oil and deep-fry until golden brown, about 2 minutes or so until golden brown.
 Use tongs to remove from the oil and place on a paper towel to let the towel absorbs some of the excess oil

 - Let it cool down or 2 minutes or so before slicing with a very sharp knife.
 You can slice each roll into 3-4 pieces at an angle for presentation